sudo's behavior can be modified by Default_Entry lines, as

 in effect.
 This allows fine-grained control over

-the environment sudo
+the environment sudo-spawned processes will

 receive.
 The argument may be a double-quoted,